hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 ## Learning Objectives

-* Become familiar wih NGS best practices
+* Become familiar with NGS best practices
 * Evaluate the quality of your NGS data using FastQC
-* Describe and use the Trimmomatic tool to perform quality trimming
 * Describe parameters for performing alignment using Bowtie2

 ## Best practices for NGS Analysis